 Two more charges laid under Ontario Reopning Ontario Act in Chatham-Kent

-Two new charges were laid under the Reopening Ontario Act after a report of another gathering at the Old Colony Mennonite Church near Wheatley on Thursday morning, Chatham-Kent’s chief administrative officer confirmed.
+Two new charges were laid under the Reopening Ontario Act after a report of another gathering at the Old Colony Mennonite Church near Wheatley on Thursday morning.

-Don Shropshire appealed to the public, “if they see a gathering, we ask they call it in.”
+"If they see a gathering, we ask they call it in," Chatham-Kent’s chief administrative officer Don Shropshire appealed to the public.

 He added the provincial stay-at-home orders cannot be ignored.